Terms and Conditions

 5.1.
 The prices valid on the day of the order as shown in the online shop apply.

 5.2.
-The prices displayed in the online shop are expressed in pounds and include the statutory value added tax.
+The prices displayed in the online shop are expressed in pounds and include the statutory value added tax, shipping costs and customs duties.

 6. Terms of payment